bolt/docs-site/README.md

 git clone git@github.com:bolt/docs.git 4.0
 ```

-Then, on your local site you can choose 4.0 at the dropdown menu on the upper right side.
+Then, on your local site you are able to choose version 4.0 at the dropdown menu on the upper right side.

 ### Configure Default Version